Call for a Free Consultation

 He will make sure that all necessary documentations are submitted in a timely manner.

 The advice of an attorney is important to discuss the consequences that may be caused by changes in people’s life circumstances.
-Life events of the petitioner or beneficiaries such as: marriages, divorces and/or becoming a US Citizen, may cause beneficiaries to move from one preference to another or even lose the eligibility for green card.
+Life events of the petitioner or beneficiaries such as: marriages, divorces and/or becoming a US Citizen, may cause beneficiaries to move from one preference to another or even lose the eligibility for immigrant visa.

-The advice of an attorney is important to discuss the consequences of previous convictions, previous misrepresentation and other grounds ineligibility to become a Legal Permanent Resident;
+The advice of an attorney is important to discuss the consequences of previous convictions, previous misrepresentation and other grounds ineligibility to obtain immigrant visa

-Prepare for the interview and attend the interview with the applicant and/or petitioner to make sure that all facts and legal arguments are properly presented to the immigration officer.
+Prepare for the interview and present all facts and legal arguments to the U.S. Embassy or Consulate abroad

-To discuss your Family Immigration case with an experienced Jacksonville immigration attorney from Gjoka Law Firm, feel free to contact us by email at email@example.com or call us at 904-351-8749.
+To discuss your Consular Processing case with an experienced Jacksonville immigration attorney from Gjoka Law Firm, feel free to contact us by email at email@example.com or call us at 904-351-8749.